PartyDAO/party-protocol/CONTRIBUTING.md

 This should be a guide to help walk you through our development process.

-Our Discord channel [#developer-chat](https://discord.gg/8FcPddUUks) is available for any questions or concerns you may have that are not covered here.
+Please feel free to ask questions on our [Discussions board](https://github.com/PartyDAO/party-protocol/discussions).
+Additionally, our Discord channel [#developer-chat](https://discord.gg/8FcPddUUks) is available for any questions or concerns you may have that are not covered here.

 ### Getting Started